dotnet/csharplang/proposals/utf8-string-literals.md

 That means all optimizations that apply to the `new byte[] { ... }` form will apply to utf8 literals as well.
 This means the call site will be allocation free as C# will optimize this be stored in the `.data` section of the PE file.

-Multiple consequitive applications of UTF8 byte representation concatenation operators are collapsed into a single creation of `ReadOnlySpan<byte>` with byte array containing the final byte sequence.
+Multiple consecutive applications of UTF8 byte representation concatenation operators are collapsed into a single creation of `ReadOnlySpan<byte>` with byte array containing the final byte sequence.

 ```c#
 ReadOnlySpan<byte> span = "h"u8 + "el"u8 + "lo"u8;